 (More about how to wash merino wool below.)

-But after several months, the snag hasn’t grown into a hole or anything bigger, and I haven’t found any other snags on any of our other pieces.
-The t-shirt has also so far resisted pilling really well (as has the men’s t-shirt).
+And now, after also continuing to wear that first t-shirt for an entire year, the snag hasn’t grown into a hole or anything bigger – which is a testament to the quality.
+(And I haven’t found any other snags on any of our other pieces.)
+The t-shirt has also so far resisted pilling really well (same goes for the men’s t-shirt).

-Of course, to get these smell-test results from your merino clothing (from any brand), you have to follow a couple of basic rules.
-Be sure to hang them neatly on a hanger or over a chair at night.
+To get these smell-test results from your merino travel clothing, there’s basically just one rule to follow.
+Hang them neatly on a hanger or over a chair at night.
 This way your clothes air out, and stay smelling fresh for much longer.
 (Avoid hooks, as the material is so soft a hook could easily leave a mark, if not the beginning of a hole.)

-I do a couple of basic things to pack all of my clothes neatly, so they’ll stay as close as possible to wrinkle-free: You can roll each individual piece of clothing, but I prefer using packing cubes to keep things organized and neatly folded (even when I have to dig around in my bag.
+To keep everything wrinkle-free, there are a couple of options.
+You can roll each individual piece of clothing, but I prefer using packing cubes to keep things organized and neatly folded.
+(Even after I dig around in my bag.)
 They really do work wonders.
-And I go carry-on only even when I’m traveling for several weeks, so I’ve really put them to the test!)
+And I go carry-on only even when I’m traveling for several weeks, so I’ve really put them to the test!

 Women’s Boxy Cut Merino T-Shirt

-In addition to the Unbound Active line, this t-shirt is the main addition to the Unbound Merino women’s line for 2023.
-Like their other merino t-shirts, this one is 100% merino wool – except for the bright white color.
-(Which 56% merino, and 44% polyester.)
+Along with the Unbound Active line, this t-shirt is the main addition to the Unbound Merino women’s line for 2023.
+Like their other merino t-shirts, this one is 100% merino wool.
+(Except for the bright white color, which is 56% merino, and 44% polyester.
+More on that below.)

 I asked Unbound why their white t-shirts are a merino blend fabric, and they explained that’s it’s very difficult to get merino wool to that crisp, white-cotton-t-shirt kind of white, because that requires harsh chemical bleaching.
 (And if you bleached merino wool, it would strip the fabric of its natural performance.)